 - You are looking for a medical assessment regarding possible child maltreatment (physical abuse, sexual abuse, neglect).

 - You are looking for an opinion on medical aspects of possible child maltreatment (eg injuries and their causes, underlying medical conditions).

 - You are looking for general information about medical aspects of child maltreatment.

 - You would like to partner with CYP for the purpose of case management, research, education, or advocacy.

-The Children's Aid Societies in Ontario, the Youth Protection Services of Quebec and the Department of Family Services in Nunavut are the legal child welfare authorities in CHEO’s catchment area to which suspected abuse and neglect must, by law, be reported and they are responsible (sometimes with police) for the investigation of the reports.
+The division's services are based at the Children's Hospital of Eastern Ontario (CHEO), which not only serves Ottawa but also Eastern Ontario, Western Quebec, Nunavut, and parts of Northern Ontario.
+The Children's Aid Societies in Ontario, the Ministry of Health and Social Services of Quebec, and the Department of Family Services in Nunavut are the legal child welfare authorities in CHEO’s catchment area to which suspected abuse and neglect must, by law, be reported.
+These agencies are responsible (sometimes with police) for the investigation of the reports.

 Faculty members within the division teach medical undergraduates, medical residents, practicing physicians, allied health professionals and others.
 Faculty also conduct research and contribute to publications related to child abuse and neglect.